-“This year change was also identified as a major concern.
-In particular two types of change – the speed of technological change and the changing consumer.”
+“This year two types of business change are deemed important – the speed of technological change and the changing consumer.”

 Recently the results of PWC’s annual CEO Survey were released.
 This year over 1,000 CEOs across 90 territories were interviewed to discover, amongst other things, the major threats that keep them up at night.
 Traditionally this list is seen as a strong barometer of the macro trends that will affect global business over the forthcoming 12 months.
 Unsurprisingly uncertainty around Brexit made the list, as did old favourites such as over regulation, terror threats and exchange rate volatility.
 However, this year change was also identified as a major concern.
 In particular two types of change – the speed of technological change and the changing consumer.